TrustedFirmwareWebsite/website/src/content/projects/rf-a.md

   - text: __TODO__TF-A-tests project documentation
     url: https://trustedfirmware-a-tests.readthedocs.io/en/latest/index.html
 top_text: |-
-  **The Trusted Firmware-A project provides a reference implementation of secure world software for Armv7-A and Armv8-A class processors.**
+  ** _TODO_ The Trusted Firmware-A project provides a reference implementation of secure world software for Armv7-A and Armv8-A class processors.**

   Contribution guidelines can be found in the documentation.